mashingan/anonimongo/readme.md

   insertId: 9,
 }), justone = true)
+doAssert delStat.success  # must be true if query success doAssert delStat.kind == wkMany # remove operation returns
+                                # the WriteObject result variant
+                                # of wkMany which withhold the
+                                # integer n field for n affected
+                                # document in successfull operation
-doAssert delStat.success  # must be true if query success doAssert delStat.n == 1   # because we only delete one entry in
+doAssert delStat.n == 1   # because we only delete one entry in
                           # case multiple documents selected